 There are several places to rent boards in town, some with better selections than others.
 Just about any of the breaks you check out will have shops or restaurants (warungs) that have boards for rent.
 Uluwatu is a cool little community perched up on a cliff.
 There are dozens of vendors, plenty of which are board rental shops.

 Here’s the deal.
 Like any good businessperson, these guys obviously want to make as much money as they can, so be prepared to negotiate.
 Negotiating is very common, almost expected in the Indonesian culture.
 On the cliffs, you should be able to rent a board for a few hours for about $10 USD total (150,000 rupiah).
 About 50,000 rupiah an hour was what I found to be a fair rate when renting there.

 It’s a bit cheaper to hire a surfboard in town, you can find a decent board for about 80 – 100,000 rupiah a day and you get to keep it overnight for 24 hours.
 In my experience, the vendors at Uluwatu break on the cliffs weren’t too keen on renting out their boards overnight so your only option is by the hour.
 But in some cases, like if it’s pumping and you’re simply under-gunned, it’s definitely worth it and very convenient.

 5 • WHERE TO STAY IN ULUWATU?

 There are plenty of absolutely amazing and very affordable places to stay in Uluwatu.
-Surf bungalows, villas, hostels, 5-star hotels and resorts, you name it.
+Surf resorts, surf camps, villas, hostels, you name it.
 You can find decent accommodations from $15 – $30 USD a night on up.

 Check out our Guide to Surfing Bali for a detailed breakdown on surf trip costs and accommodations in Uluwatu and beyond.